 You can find Fuel Duty guidance on the GOV.UK website.

-4. Tobacco Products Duty
+4. Tobacco duties

 Tobacco Products Duty is a duty payable to HM Revenue & Customs on most tobacco products manufactured in the UK or brought into the UK.
 There are exceptions for specific uses, such as scientific research.